janjaapbos/zerotiercore/ztcore/ztnim/README.md

 Ensure that libzerotiercore.so is in your path.

+If you do not have a ZeroTier network ID, create one at [my.zerotier.com](https://my.zerotier.com)

-The you can compile & run like:
+The you can compile & run like (replace network ID with the one you want to join):

 ```
-nim c -r ztnode
+nim c -r ztnode --nwid 93afae5963d24817
 ```

 ## Nimble package